Über dieses Buch

 A Description of Poverty Bay, and the Face of the adjacent Country.

-The Range from thence to Cape Turnagain, and back to Tolaga.;
+The Range from thence to Cape Turnagain, and back to Tolaga;

-dents that happened on that Part of the Coaft.
+dents that happened on that Part of the Coaft. .296

 The Range from Tolaga to Mercury Bay, with an Account of many

-several Views exhibited by the Country, and of the Heppahs, or
+feveral Views exhibited by the Country, and of the Heppahs, or

-fortified Villages of the Inbabitants.
+fortified Villages of the Inhabitants.

 323